opoframework/opof/docs/index.rst

 It provides a standard API to communicate between optimization algorithms and domains, along with a set of stable algorithm implementations.

+OPOF is developed and maintained by the `Kavraki Lab <https://www.kavrakilab.org/>`_ at Rice University.

 Algorithms
 ----------